Campbellton, Florida

 Campbellton is a town in Jackson County, Florida, United States.
-The town is part of the Florida Panhandle in North Florida, and has a predominately African American majority.
+Part of the Florida Panhandle in North Florida, it has a predominantly African American population.
 The population was 191 at the 2020 census.

 History

 Campbellton was established as a community around 1840 or possibly earlier, and may have been named for Judge R.L.
 Campbell (who resided in Jackson County), or derived from two families who camped in the area.

 It was the site of a small skirmish on September 26, 1864, during the waning days of the Civil War.
 Local Confederate cavalry under the command of Captain Alexander Goodwin unsuccessfully contested the advance of a Federal column led by Brigadier General Alexander Asboth during the preliminary phase of what would become the Battle of Marianna.

 The nearby Forks of the Creek Swamp, along the border with Alabama, was a refuge for many Unionist and Confederate deserters during the war.
 Joseph Sanders, a former Confederate officer who had switched sides and taken a commission as a lieutenant in the Union army, hid out in the swamp for four months during the winter and spring of 1864; he emerged in March of that year to mount an unsuccessful attack on Newton, Alabama, which resulted in the loss of three of his men.
 Repeated Southern efforts to dislodge the Unionists in the swamp proved unsuccessful.

 The Town of Campbellton was officially incorporated as a municipality in 1925, despite being a settlement since at least 1840.